AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{oral} reefs are facing increasing threats due to climate change due to sustained high ocean temperatures and frequency of coral bleaching, resulting in reduced biodiversity and ecosystem services \cite{henley2024highest}.
-However, reef restoration is an extremely labor-intensive and costly exercise, with estimates suggesting the median cost of coral gardening per hectare is more than 60 times the cost of mangrove restoration and more than 90 times the cost of seagrass meadow restoration~\cite{hughes2023principles}.
+Coral reefs are critical marine ecosystems that support over 25\% of marine species and provide major economic benefits, especially through tourism and fisheries.
+However, ocean warming and repeated bleaching events are accelerating biodiversity decline and ecosystem degradation~\cite{henley2024highest}.
+Despite their ecological and economic importance, restoration initiatives are hindered by highly labor-intensive and expensive methodologies~\cite{hughes2023principles}.
+Coral gardening is a reef restoration technique that involves collecting small fragments of coral (asexual fragmentation), which are later planted on degraded reefs.
+The main limitations of this technique are low coral genetic diversity and the need for intensive, specialized, manual labor, which directly limits scalability~\cite{randall2020sexual}.

-Reef restoration is vital to counter coral decline, but traditional methods like asexual fragmentation can be limited by low genetic diversity and scalability~\cite{randall2020sexual}.
-Coral seeding and selective sexual reproduction are more effective, fostering resilient, genetically diverse populations.
-Restoration through sexual reproduction involves collecting or breeding coral spawn, using coral aquaculture to grow coral recruits until they reach a more resilient development stage, and then delivering recruits to suitable regions of the reef which require restoration but will support their survival and growth~\cite{banaszak2023applying}.
-However, a key factor in the success of reef restoration interventions is the use of technology to enable broad-scale coral breeding and restoration~\cite{severati2024autospawner, gibbs2021technology}.
+Coral reseeding is an alternative technique for reef restoration, which involves collecting or breeding coral spawn (sexual reproduction), using coral aquaculture to grow corals until they reach a more resilient development stage, and then delivering the corals to regions of the reef which require restoration but will support their survival and growth~\cite{banaszak2023applying}.
+The corals are housed in ceramic `devices' which protect them during deployment and provide a stable foundation for their establishment (Fig.~\ref{fig:frontpage}).
+Unlike coral gardening, coral reseeding enhances genetic diversity and fosters populations with greater resilience~\cite{tsai2026automated}.

-As restoration efforts scale up to deliver thousands and eventually tens of thousands of devices, the use of technology to support deployment becomes paramount.
-This work forms part of the large-scale Reef Restoration and Adaptation Program (RRAP), a global leader in coral reef restoration and adaptation research that develops and deploys innovative solutions to protect, restore, and build reef resilience.
+However, coral reseeding is currently still mostly performed manually by divers and snorkelers.
+As a step towards automation, experts are transitioning to release coral devices from a vessel guided by visual feedback from cameras.
+This human-dependent workflow restricts scalability and substantially reduces the efficiency of restoration operations.
+As restoration efforts aim to deliver thousands and eventually tens of thousands of corals to reefs, the extended use of technology and automation to support deployment becomes paramount~\cite{severati2024autospawner, gibbs2021technology}.

+While recent advances in AI-driven monitoring have enhanced reef assessment~\cite{raine2026ai} and facilitated more targeted restoration strategies~\cite{belcher2023demystifying, raine2024reducing, huang2024research}, the primary bottleneck lies in the automation of intervention operations~\cite{severati2024autospawner, gibbs2021technology}.
+This bottleneck stems from the substantial hardware, operational, and logistical demands of field-ready systems, the lack of standardized annotated datasets for these tasks, as well as the stochastic and highly variable environmental conditions that challenge reliable perception in real-world marine settings.